The best free web proxies

 Hide My Ass’s free proxy masks your identity and IP address, connecting via servers in the USA, UK, or Netherlands (other options are visible in the drop-down menu, but are only accessible in the premium edition).
 The free service also places a large banner at the top of each web page, but it’s an advertisement for Hide My Ass’s own products – your data isn’t forwarded to third-party advertisers.
 It also supports HTTPS connections.

 Hide My Ass’s web proxy service collects log files, which include your IP address, the URLs you visit, which pages and files you viewed, and when.
-It stores this data for 30 days.
+It stores this data for 30 days – a policy that pushed it into second place.

 Try it online: Hide My Ass